WHY AMI MONTESSORI?

 Montessori education begins with the understanding that the role of the adult is to support and assist in the child’s own efforts and activities in the unfolding inborn developmental powers.
 The child, from the earliest moments of life, possesses great constructive energies that guide the formation of his mind and the coordination of his body through spontaneous activities and interactions with the environment.

-1. That there are four key developmental planes in the journey to adulthood: 0-6 years old, 6-12 years, 12-18 years and 18-24 years.
+The first key idea is that there are four vital developmental planes in the journey to adulthood: 0-6 years old, 6-12 years, 12-18 years and 18-24 years.
 Each of these planes has its own goals: in the first, the development of the self as an individual being; in the second, the development of the social being; in the third, the birth of the adult and finding one’s sense of self; in the fourth, consolidating the mature personality and becoming a specialized explorer.
 The complete development of the adult human being requires that the specific needs of each of these periods be satisfied.